prakaa/phd_thesis/source/10_lit_review.md

 [^2]: I note that my descriptions of central and self-dispatch electricity markets differ slightly to those of @ahlqvistSurveyComparingCentralized2022, who focus on the level of centralisation in day-ahead timeframes.
 They categorise the Australian NEM as a decentralised market as participants manage self-commitment; however, the SO still produces resource-specific production & consumption targets through a central dispatch process that constitutes the real-time market.
 Refer to TODO: (Ref to information context) for more detail.

-1.  *Central dispatch* markets, where decisions regarding *dispatch* (real-time production or consumption targets) and, in some cases, *unit commitment* (i.e. whether a resource should be online or offline) are made by the SO.
-System & market operations are often *integrated* (i.e. the SO is also the market operator) in central dispatch markets through the creation of a *mandatory power pool*, in which offers to generate are aggregated into a single supply curve and are cleared against a demand forecast (one-sided pool) or against an aggregated demand curve constructed from potential buyers (two-sided pool) [@barrosoClassificationElectricityMarket2005].
-In these markets, locational marginal prices for energy and *ancillary services* (services procured for security and reliability reasons) are produced by centralised optimisation processes run by the SO that consider the physical constraints of the transmission system.
+1.  *Central dispatch* markets, where decisions regarding *dispatch* and, in some cases, *unit commitment* (see [@sec:lit_review-balancing_practices-scheduling]) are made by the SO.
+System & market operations are often *integrated* (i.e. the SO is also the market operator) in central dispatch markets through the creation of a *mandatory power pool*, in which supply offers are aggregated and cleared against a demand forecast (one-sided pool) or against an aggregated demand curve constructed from potential buyers (two-sided pool) [@barrosoClassificationElectricityMarket2005].
+In these markets, locational marginal prices for energy and *ancillary services* (services procured for to maintain security and reliability) are produced by centralised optimisation processes run by the SO that consider the physical constraints of the transmission system.
 As outlined in @sec:fcs-NA, this market model has been adopted in Independent System Operator/Regional Transmission Operator (ISO/RTO) markets in North America and, as I discuss in TODO: (Ref to information context), the Australian NEM has many features of a central dispatch market.

 2. Decentralised or *self-dispatch* markets, where decisions regarding dispatch and unit commitment are made by market participants and in which system & market operations are more decoupled.
 These types of markets facilitate trade through *bilateral contracts* that enable suppliers to enter into contracts with buyers either directly or through intermediaries.
 Whilst scheduling and dispatch is managed by market participants, intended energy schedules (i.e. net contract positions) are submitted by market participants ahead of time to the SO.
 The SO is responsible for taking *redispatch* actions to ensure that transmission constraints are not violated, and for determining the requirement for and procuring *balancing services* (another name for frequency control services, which I discuss in greater detail in TODO:ref) that maintain system balance following market gate closure.
 As outlined in @sec:fcs-EU, this is the dominant market model in Europe.